tari-labs/tari-university/layer2scaling/layer2scaling-landscape/PITCHME.md

 #### #2 State Channels

-State channels are the more general form of micropayment channels  (they can be used not only for payments, but for any arbitrary “state update” on a block chain)  like changes inside a smart contract.
+State channels the more general form of micropayment channels  (also used for any arbitrary “state update” on block chain)  like changes inside smart contract.

-Any change of state within a state channel requires explicit cryptographic consent

-<u>Consensus</u>: State updates between two parties are done via digitally signed and hash-locked transfers as the consensus mechanism, called balance proofs, which are also secured by a time-out
+<u>Consensus</u>: Any change of state within state channels requires explicit cryptographic consent.
+State updates between two parties via digitally signed and hash-locked transfers as the consensus mechanism, called balance proofs, and also secured by time-out (i.e. HTLC)

 ![Raiden](https://github.com/tari-labs/tari-university/raw/PullRequest12/layer2scaling/layer2scaling-landscape/sources/Raiden.PNG)